- Who We Are

 - Join or Give

 The Access Fund acquired Golden Cliffs in 1994 to conserve this unique climbing area and keep it open to public, passive recreation for generations to come.
-Golden Cliffs is climber-owned and managed.
+Golden Cliffs is now under ownership by Jefferson County Open Space as part of North Table Mountain Park.
 Golden Cliffs is undeniably one of the most popular climbing and hiking destinations along Colorado’s Front Range.
-The property is visited by more than 30,000 climbing enthusiasts, hikers, and nature viewers annually.
+The area is visited by more than 30,000 climbing enthusiasts, hikers, and nature viewers annually.

 For nearly 30 years, the landowner, Mayford Peery, allowed public access and climbing on the cliffs.
 In July 1994, Peery became concerned with liability issues and temporarily closed the area.
 The Access Fund contacted Peery and negotiations to re-open climbing and hiking access began.
 Peery soon agreed to allow public access while a long-term plan for the area was developed.